 • Intense Physical Trauma: car accident, fall, lifting heavy weights.

 • Underuse: long hours sitting at work, inactive lifestyle ***

 *** Underuse leads to weakness and results in overuse when being active.

-Regardless of the cause, on the level of the physical body, the result of these different types of Trauma is localized or generalized pain and inflammation.
-These two processes, associated with efforts by the body to “heal” the injured tissue and restore balance to the body, have an inhibitory effect, and can result in the following physical effects:
+Regardless of the cause, on the physical body level, the result of these different types of Trauma is localized or generalized pain and inflammation.
+These two processes, associated with efforts by the body to “heal” the injured tissue and restore balance to the body, have an inhibitory effect and can result in the following physical effects:

 • Muscle Weakness and Insufficiency